 Eagle Bulk Shipping (EGLE) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the shipping company had gained 9.23% in the past month.
-In that same time, the Transportation sector lost 4.19%, while the S&P 500 lost 4.03%.
+Prior to today's trading, shares of the shipping company had gained 0.24% over the past month.
+This has outpaced the Transportation sector's loss of 5.63% and the S&P 500's loss of 7.36% in that time.

-Investors will be hoping for strength from Eagle Bulk Shipping as it approaches its next earnings release, which is expected to be March 3, 2022.
-The company is expected to report EPS of $5.58, up 55700% from the prior-year quarter.
+Eagle Bulk Shipping will be looking to display strength as it nears its next earnings release, which is expected to be March 3, 2022.
+On that day, Eagle Bulk Shipping is projected to report earnings of $5.58 per share, which would represent year-over-year growth of 55700%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $152.49 million, up 174.3% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Eagle Bulk Shipping.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Eagle Bulk Shipping should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 3.72% lower within the past month.
-Eagle Bulk Shipping is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 4.24% lower within the past month.
+Eagle Bulk Shipping is currently sporting a Zacks Rank of #5 (Strong Sell).

-Valuation is also important, so investors should note that Eagle Bulk Shipping has a Forward P/E ratio of 3.81 right now.
-Its industry sports an average Forward P/E of 4.36, so we one might conclude that Eagle Bulk Shipping is trading at a discount comparatively.
+Investors should also note Eagle Bulk Shipping's current valuation metrics, including its Forward P/E ratio of 3.59.
+For comparison, its industry has an average Forward P/E of 3.95, which means Eagle Bulk Shipping is trading at a discount to the group.

 The Transportation - Shipping industry is part of the Transportation sector.
-This industry currently has a Zacks Industry Rank of 192, which puts it in the bottom 25% of all 250+ industries.
+This group has a Zacks Industry Rank of 221, putting it in the bottom 14% of all 250+ industries.

 Zacks Names "Single Best Pick to Double"